Canon 760D vs Olympus E-PL9

 It is notable that the 760D has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Both the 760D and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The 760D was replaced by the Canon 77D, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon 760D better than the Olympus E-PL9 or vice versa?
 The listing below highlights the relative strengths of the two models.